menabda/Insider_SeleniumTask/src/README.md

 # Selenium Automation Framework (Java, TestNG, POM)

-This project is a Selenium automation framework built using **Java**, **TestNG**, and the **Page Object Model**.
+This project is a Selenium automation framework built using Java, TestNG, and the Page Object Model.
-It includes Allure reporting, listeners for screenshots on failure, and a clean project structure for maintainability.

 ## Features
 - Selenium WebDriver with TestNG